Super Rugby Aotearoa: Sam Whitelock on new role at Crusaders and missing out on All Blacks captaincy

-Head coach Ian Foster's decision to overlook Whitelock surprised many, with the 115-test lock deemed as the obvious choice to succeed Kieran Read following the All Blacks' failed Rugby World Cup campaign last year.
+Head coach Ian Foster's decision to overlook Whitelock surprised many.
+The 115-test lock was deemed the obvious choice to succeed Kieran Read after the All Blacks' failed Rugby World Cup campaign last year.

 "Sam's going to need all the help and support he can get from everyone that's in the All Blacks environment and I'm keen to help him out where I can.

-Whitelock said he appreciated being contacted by Foster about the decision a few days before the announcement.
+Whitelock said he appreciated Foster contacting him about the decision a few days before the announcement.

 Whitelock, 31, returned from Japan to spend lockdown in New Zealand after his plans to play overseas were derailed by the Covid-19 pandemic.
 He is now back with the Crusaders for Super Rugby Aotearoa, starting next month.